e-nsk logo

 Scenario 1 - Business.
 As we said, the region is very developed in commercial sense, and it serves a gate to Siberian market, so if your company plans to enter this part of the world to do business, you'd better plan your trip to Novosibirsk (and bookmark this page for future reference).

-a cheap and well-educated workforce (you've already read about the salaries and nearly half of the working population has a graduate degree), strong market for different goods and services.
+Our region has some advantages to entice you: a cheap and well-educated workforce (you’ve already read about the salaries and nearly half of the working population has a graduate degree), strong market for goods and services.

 Scenario 2 - Leisure/Adventure.
 You've been to Moscow: just another capital city.
 If you will decide to see the REAL Russia, to come to a place in the middle of Siberia that you could never imagine visiting even a decade ago, you might want to choose some Siberian city or Altai Region (great for tourism/recreation) and Novosibirsk is on your way to there.
 It's an adventure!

 One final point.
 Russian ladies surpass all competition in both beauty and intellect.
 This is not just our imagination!
-We have heard this report from every single foreign visitor we have ever spoken to about it.
+We have heard this report from about every single foreign visitor we have ever spoken to about it.

 Things to have in mind when considering a visit to Novosibirsk